jameswhoughton/cushon/README.md

 Cushon already offers ISAs and Pensions to Employees of Companies (Employers) who have an existing arrangement with Cushon.
 Cushon would like to be able to offer ISA investments to retail (direct) customers who are not associated with an employer.
-Cushon would like to keep the functionality for retail ISA customers separate from it’s Employer based offering where practical.
+Cushon would like to keep the functionality for retail ISA customers separate from it's Employer based offering where practical.

 When customers invest into a Cushon ISA they should be able to select a single fund from a list of available options.
 Currently they will be restricted to selecting a single fund however in the future we would anticipate allowing selection of multiple options.